You'll Never Get Rich: Plot

-In a New York theater, womanizing owner Martin Cortland tries to woo dancer Sheila by giving her a diamond bracelet, hoping for a romantic payoff.
+In a New York theater, the womanizing owner, Martin Cortland, tries to woo dancer Sheila by giving her a diamond bracelet, hoping for a romantic payoff.
 He enlists his choreographer, Robert Curtis, to help win her over.
 Robert, usually aloof, is unexpectedly impressed by Sheila's talent and personality—something even dancer Margo finds surprising.

 Martin's plans unravel when his wife, Julia, discovers the bracelet—meant for Sheila—while searching for her own anniversary gift.
 Caught off guard, Martin claims the bracelet was from Robert to Sheila.
 Julia, unimpressed, slyly tells a paparazzo that Robert and Sheila are engaged, prompting gossip columns to run with the false story.

 Robert, furious, confronts Sheila, who is just as confused.
 Sheila's would-be fiancé, Army Captain Tom Barton, visits her apartment during the argument.
 Posing as Sheila's brother, he threatens Robert with an unloaded gun before storming off, leaving Sheila and her Aunt Louise laughing at the prank.

 Fearing for his safety and disillusioned with Martin, Robert enlists in the Army.
 At training camp, he befriends fellow recruits Swivel Tongue and Kewpie Blain.
 Sheila sends back the bracelet with a kind letter, and Robert realizes her sincerity and depth.

 Sheila later visits the camp with her aunt to see Tom and his mother.
 While there, she hears music from the guardhouse and discovers Robert tap dancing with a group of soldiers.
 When they talk, he pretends to be an officer; Sheila sees through the lie but plays along.
 Trying to impress her again, Robert steals a captain's uniform and visits her at Tom's mother's house—unaware of whose house it is.